user00144/user00144.github.io/index.md

 ---

 Hello, my name is Seungeun Kang, an undergraduate student at Kyonggi University.
-My major is Computer Engineering.</br> My research value is “Creating artificial intelligence that contributes deeply to daily life.” </br>
+My major is Computer Engineering.

+My research value is “Creating artificial intelligence that contributes deeply to daily life.”

-Therefore, I am interested in the fields of **Edge Intelligence** and **AIoT(Internet of Things)**. </br>
+Therefore, I am interested in the fields of **Edge Intelligence** and **AIoT(Internet of Things)**.

 Currently, I am an undergraduate researcher in Smart IoT Lab @ KGU.